 The Preserve is the perfect place, he adds.
 “There is just so much here to study.
 We have a multitude of resources that are waiting to be explored.”

 The fellowships cover three categories: Natural Sciences, Cultural History, and Special Projects.
 The first two categories are open to the interests of the fellows; the last will enlist their expertise on projects that Preserve staff have already identified.

 Each fellow will be paid for 360 hours and have a working material stipend of $800 dollars.

 The Natural Sciences Fellow has already arrived on site with her own research goals.
-Meredith Hart is a Virginia native who is currently pursuing a B.S. in evolutionary biology with a focus in paleontology and a minor in global health from George Mason University.
+Meredith Hart is a Virginia native who is currently pursuing a B.S. in environmental science with a concentration in wildlife studies and a minor in global health.

 The different disciplines that ground her research all boil down to one topic: bugs.
 Hart will work with Preserve staff to conduct a large-scale invertebrate biodiversity survey and analysis.
 She also has funding from George Mason to conduct a second study of ants and the effects of urban locations on their life cycles.